 So you've got to deal with the hand that you're dealt.

-And right now, state legislatures have allowed for early voting, etc., etc.
+And right now, state legislatures have allowed for early voting, et cetera, et cetera.

-And if your state has, Republicans have to get in that game.
+And if your state has, Republicans have to get in that game because you never know what happens.

-That's why none of these Democrats are are debating.
+That's why none of these Democrats are debating.

 They're all waiting.

-You've got tens and tens of uh this this is happening in every gubernatorial, every senatorial race.
+You've got tens and tens of this is happening in every gubernatorial, every senatorial.

-Tens and tens of bil millions of dollars that are being poured all over the airwaves in negative ads, slamming, smearing, slandering Republicans.
+Race, tens and tens of millions of dollars that are being poured all over the airwaves in negative ads slamming smearing, slandering Republicans, and then, of course, the candidates themselves.

-They're not out there uh, you know, sh pressing the flesh as they say.
+Uh, you know, pressing the flesh, as they say.

-They they've taken the page from Joe Biden, and that is hiding as much as they possibly can in their basement bunker, using social media as a means of campaigning, never having press events or press avails.
+They've taken the page from Joe Biden and that is hiding as much as they possibly can in their basement bunker, using social media as a means of campaigning, never having press events or press avails.

-Uh, and if they agree to debate because they're shamed into debating, they they want to make it the latest date possible.
+Uh, And if they agree to debate because they're shamed into debating, they want to make it the latest date possible.

-And in the case of, you know, look at John Fetterman, the the trust fund bratna hoodie, you know, that that's the end of October, last week in October.
+And in the case of, you know, look at John Fetterman, the trust fund brat in a hoodie, you know, that's the end of October, last week in October.

 Perfect.

-I think the Republicans, for the first time in 28 years, putting their signatures on a piece of paper with an agenda that is positive on what they're gonna do.
+I think the Republicans, for the first time in 28 years, putting their signatures on a piece of paper with an agenda that is positive on what they're going to do.

-It's basically the the MAG of make America Great America first agenda.
+It's basically the MAGA Make America Great America First agenda.

 All of these things matter.

-If you're running for office, if you and Jen Saki was right, if you focus on 41-year high of inflation, record high gas prices, and I told you that they'd be going back up.
+If you, and Jen Saki was right, if you focus on 41-year high of inflation, record high gas prices, and I told you that they'd be going back up.

 I'll get to that later.

-They're going up dramatically because Joe Biden, in terms of national security, if he he actually I think it's a national security risk because he draining, had been draining the petroleum reserves and strategic petroleum reserves just to artificially increase the supply on the world market to lower prices.
+They're going up dramatically because Joe Biden, in terms of national security, he actually, I think it's a national security risk because he draining, had been draining the petroleum reserves and strategic petroleum reserves just to artificially increase the supply on the world market to lower prices.

 And we'll give you more information on that.